WMBB: News operation

 WMBB made history during Hurricane Dennis in July 2005 when it became the first station in Panama City to broadcast live storm coverage over the internet.
 It was one of the first stations in the country to use Weather Services International's Titan forecasting tool (a 3D forecasting system which showed the collapse of the storm just before it struck Santa Rosa Island).

 On July 21, 2011, WMBB announced on its Facebook page that it would add another newscast starting September 12, News 13 Midday, that runs from 11 a.m. until noon each weekday.
 This is actually a return to doing a news program during the midday time slot since the station used to produce a midday program until the late-1990s.

 In February 2016, Tom Lewis returned to WMBB to become its news director.
 He was the primary anchor from the late 1980s until 2001, and left for rival station WJHG to become its primary anchor until 2014.
 He also served as its news director from 2005 to 2010.

 On June 1, 2020, WMBB began producing an hour-long 9 p.m. weeknight newscast for Fox affiliate WPGX.
+The newscast ended on June 1, 2025.